-- a) A core task of the WPCPC will be to outreach to, engage, and synthesize public perspectives and viewpoints on all aspects of the plan.
-Accordingly, the WPCPC will convene a series of public meetings and engagement opportunities throughout its process.
+- a) A core task of the CRC will be to outreach to, engage, and synthesize public perspectives and viewpoints on all aspects of the plan.
+Accordingly, the CRC will convene a series of public meetings and engagement opportunities throughout its process.
 This might include leading public tours of the Walsh property, convening public forums to elicit ideas, share information, and evaluate options, and presentations or targeted outreach to particular groups or community events to ensure the full range of community members are invited and empowered to participate in the process.
-The initial work plan offers suggestions for sequencing these activities within WPCPC deliberations this plan will be refined by the WPCPC throughout the process. - b) The town will engage in outreach to the community to inform them about the Community Process, including investing in significant outreach to highlight the opportunity to apply to serve on the WPCPC, as well as opportunities to participate in public meetings throughout the process.
-Outreach strategies should include email blasts, social media postings, postcards to town households, among other tools WPCPC members will help expand and refine the public engagement and outreach strategy throughout the process. - c) To the extent possible, WPCPC meetings will be filmed and televised by Government TV and footage will be made available to the public subsequent to each meeting.
-Live streaming options will be considered. - d) The town will post all meeting materials on a designated webpage, to allow clear and easy citizen access.
-Agendas will be posted in advance, meeting materials as soon as possible, and summaries once they are approved.
-Interested residents can also opt into an email listserve to receive materials directly via email.
-Updates will also be provided at Select Board meetings.
+The initial work plan offers suggestions for sequencing these activities within Committee deliberations - this plan will be refined by the CRC throughout the process. - b) The town will engage in outreach to the community to inform them about the Community Process, the opportunity to apply to serve on the CRC, and the opportunities to participate in public meetings throughout the process.
+Outreach strategies should include email blasts, social media postings, postcards to town households, among other tools - CRC members will help expand and refine the public engagement and outreach strategy throughout the process.

+- c) CRC meetings will be filmed and televised by Government TV and footage will be made available to the public subsequent to each meeting. - d) The town will post all meeting materials on a designated webpage, to allow clear and easy citizen access